Search For a Counterpart to the Subsolar Mass Gravitational Wave Candidate S251112cm: Introduction

 The GW event S251112cm was observed on 12 November 2025 at 15:18:45.363443 UTC with contributions to detections from all three operational GW detectors \citep{gcn42650, gcn42690}, with a False Alarm Rate (FAR) of 1 per 6.2 years\footnote{The latter GCN reports a FAR of 1 in 4 years, while the number on GraceDB and in the most recently published localization regions remains at 1 in 6.2 years: \href{https://gracedb.ligo.org/superevents/S251112cm/view/}{https://gracedb.ligo.org/superevents/S251112cm/view/} } and a GW luminosity distance of $93\pm27~\mathrm{Mpc}$.
+S251112cm was triggered by only the MBTA SSM pipeline as the relevant parameter space is not explored by GstLAL in real time.
 The signal is reported with a high log-Bayes coherence factor $\ln B = +6.1$ across the three contributing GW detectors, indicating a likely coherent signal.
-It is also reported with a probability that the system contains at least one subsolar mass object \texttt{HasSSM} = 1.0 and probability that the system contains a neutron star \texttt{HasNS} = 0.08.
-For the purposes of SSM events, the LVK defines neutron stars as objects of mass $1 - 3~M_{\odot}$.
+It is also reported with a probability that the system contains at least one SSM object \texttt{HasSSM} = 1.0 and probability that the system contains an object of $1 - 3~M_{\odot}$ (referred to by the LVK as \texttt{HasNS} for SSM events) of just 0.08.
 Parameter inference yields a source frame chirp mass $\mathcal{M}$ in the bin $[0.10, 0.87]~M_{\odot}$.
-These facts make S251112cm the first significant ($\mathrm{FAR} < 0.5~\mathrm{year^{-1}}$, for SSM events) and relatively nearby GW event reported by LVK to involve at least one subsolar mass object.
+These facts make S251112cm the first significant ($\mathrm{FAR} < 0.5~\mathrm{year^{-1}}$, for SSM events) and relatively nearby GW event reported by LVK to involve at least one SSM object.

-Whether subsolar mass GW mergers exist in nature is unknown.
+Whether SSM GW mergers exist in nature is unknown.
 But, the LVK reports that S251112cm is a significant GW signal with a high coherence factor across the three GW detectors, warranting further exploration of potential EM counterparts and optimal search strategies.
 We therefore take the prospect of SSM GW events seriously in this work.

 The progenitor of this novel GW signal, if astrophysical in origin, is unknown.
 Figure~\ref{fig:chirpmassm1m2}~shows primary and secondary masses $m_1$ and $m_2$ for varying chirp mass in the reported $[0.10, 0.87]~M_{\odot}$ range.
 As $m_1 \geqslant m_2$ and \texttt{HasSSM} = 1.0, $m_2$ must be subsolar.
-We truncate this plot for $m_1~\mathrm{or}~m_2 \leqslant 0.2~M_{\odot}$ and mark the region in which $q \leqslant 0.1$ given the limits of the template banks, and highlight in gray the aforementioned range $m_1 = 1 - 3~M_{\odot}$.
+We truncate this plot for $m_1~\mathrm{or}~m_2 \leqslant 0.2~M_{\odot}$ and mark the region in which $q \leqslant 0.1$ given the limits of the template banks, and highlight in gray the aforementioned range $1 - 3~M_{\odot}$.
 To explore which $m_1$ are allowed, we write: